Sapphire is the birthstone for September and the gem of the 5th and 45th anniversaries.

 Besides blue sapphires, there is another kind in the family called “fancy sapphires.”
 They come in violet, green, yellow, orange, pink, purple, and intermediate hues.
 There are also sapphires that show combinations of different colors.
 Some stones exhibit the phenomenon known as color change, most often going from blue in daylight or fluorescent lighting to purple under incandescent light.
 Sapphires can also be gray, black, or brown.

 A special pinkish-orange sapphire color is called Padparadscha, which means “lotus flower” in Sinhalese, the language spoken in Sri Lanka.
 Sri Lankans have a special fondness for the color that’s traditionally been linked with their country.

-Blue and fancy sapphires come from a variety of exotic sources including Madagascar, Tanzania, Sri Lanka, Myanmar, and Australia.
-Tons of earth and countless hours of labor are needed to being a gem from mine to market.
+Blue and fancy sapphires come from a variety of exotic sources, including Madagascar, Tanzania, Sri Lanka, Myanmar, and Australia.
+Tons of earth and countless hours of labor are needed to bring a gem from mine to market.

 In folklore, history, art, and consumer awareness, sapphire has always been associated with the color blue.
 Its name comes from the Greek word sappheiros, which probably referred to lapis lazuli.
 Most jewelry customers think all sapphires are blue, and when gem and jewelry professionals use the word “sapphire” alone, they normally mean “blue sapphire.”

 Traditionally, sapphire symbolizes nobility, truth, sincerity, and faithfulness.
 It has decorated the robes of royalty and clergy members for centuries.
 Its extraordinary color is the standard against which other blue gems—from topaz to tanzanite—are measured.